Are Glofish Tetras Aggressive? Are They Fighting Or Playing?

 Are Glofish Tetras Aggressive?

 In short, no, Glofish Tetras are not aggressive.
-They are typically friendly and peaceful fishes, which show no aggression.
+They are typically friendly and peaceful fishes that show no aggression.

-But like any other fish species, there is a high chance of Glofish Tetras getting aggressive when they stay in uncomfortable situations.
+But like any other fish species, Glofish Tetras are highly likely to get aggressive when they stay in uncomfortable situations.
 Such situations may occur due to the improper tank environment or the negative impact of their tank mates.

 Otherwise, the aggressive behavior of Glofish Tetras is not very noticeable.